 - No calculators, computational aids, or internet enabled devices are allowed.

 - The final time will be announced by the registrar

 Be aware of their schedule before making your travel plans.

 - Your performance on the homework, midterm and final will each be converted to a numerical grade 0 and 4.5 “using a curve”.

-- Your overall grade will be computed as a weighted average with your final counting for 50%, your better midterm 30% and homework 20%, with homework grade capped by the exam average.
+- Your overall grade will be computed as a weighted average with your final counting for 50%, your better midterm 30% and homework 20%.

 - Your final letter grade will be computed from your numerical grade using the standard scale.